-Traci Mundy Jenkins is the Assistant Dean for the Office of Career & Professional Development at American University Washington College of Law.
+Traci Mundy Jenkins is the Assistant Dean for the Office of Career & Professional Development.
 In addition to managing the staff and all education and recruitment programs sponsored by the office, she conducts private and public sector employer outreach and counsels JD and LLM students in all areas of their career development.
 Prior to joining the law school, Traci was the Managing Partner of a Washington, DC area legal placement and consulting company where she specialized in attorney recruitment and counseling, and offered diversity consulting services to law firms and corporate legal departments.
 She also served as the Director of Placement for a national attorney placement company.

 Wes Dunphy is the Data Specialist in the Office of Career and Professional Development.
 He is responsible for collecting, analyzing, and communicating data as it pertains to the career development of current students and the employment status of alumni.
 Wes received his Bachelor of Arts in Economics from Boston University.
 He previously worked as a loan processor and IT specialist at Guarantee Mortgage Company in San Rafael, California.